AndreGPilakis/Servian-tech-test-app/README.md

 ```
 This will ensure that the startServer service is always running when the ec2 instance is up.

-## Task e -  Automate database deployment to the database instance
+## Automate database deployment to the database instance

 This is rather simple as we have already deployed the database with terraform in the db.tf file.
 All that is left now to do is seed the database, whch is done with the updatedb command.
 This is how it looks in our ansible playbook :